 During the 1980s and 90s, former volunteers of the (Provisional) IRA (those who were regarded as terrorists but had laid down arms) were encouraged by the government and police at the time to re-enter communities in order to use their influence to de-escalate tensions in areas where Loyalists and Republican communities lived.
 These community networks still play a crucial role in preventing sectarian violence from escalating again.

-Whether the likes of Shamima Begum or any other returning daesh fighters seeking to return would ever be capable of a similar role-change, is difficult to say.
+Whether the likes of Shamima Begum or any daesh fighters seeking to return would ever be capable of a similar role-change, is difficult to say.
 But these historic efforts stands in stark contrast to the posturing of this current government.
-They opt instead to rescind this broader responsibility in favour of racist dog-whistling - which is what I believe this decision to be based on.
+They choose instead to rescind this broader responsibility in favour of racist dog-whistling - which is what I believe this decision to be.

 Not only is it incumbent upon the Home Office to reverse the decision to revoke citizenship from Shamima Begum, it is also important that the rest of us are clear eyed about the signalling that takes place whenever the Home Office – in this case Home Secretary Sajid Javid in using his special privilege - dilutes, muddies or otherwise mitigates the nature of citizenship in this country.